 Gene expression (qPCR), plasma ALT/AST follow-up, bile acids

-Biochemistry/biomarkers: liver inflammation biomarkers, liver enzymes, collagen hyaluronic acid, lipids
+Biochemistry/biomarkers: liver inflammation biomarkers, liver enzymes, collagen, hyaluronic acid, plasma and liver lipids

-- Body weight, food intake, lipid homeostasis, blood collection and tissue harvesting
+- Body weight, food intake, lipid homeostasis, blood collection and tissues harvesting

 - Histopathology analysis and NAFLD activity score (NAS)

-Histology analysis: ORO, H&E, Sirius Red, Masson Trichrom
+Histology analysis: ORO, H&E, Sirius Red, Masson Trichrome

 In vivo drug efficacy studies